getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

 ### Available Fields

-Events have a number of built in fields as well as custom tags.
+Events have a number of built-in fields as well as custom tags.

 #### Standard fields